Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/downstream-exposures-tableau.md

    <Lightbox src="/img/docs/cloud-integrations/auto-exposures/cloud-select-collections.jpg" title="Select the collections you want to include for the downstream exposures."/>

       :::info
       dbt Cloud automatically imports and syncs any workbook within the selected collections.
-New additions to the collections will be added to the lineage in dbt Cloud during the next sync (automatically once per day).
+New additions to the collections will be added to the lineage in dbt Cloud during the next sync (once per day).

       dbt Cloud immediately starts a sync when you update the selected collections list, capturing new workbooks and removing irrelevant ones.
       :::